RedSparr0w/godaddy-dns/README.md

     -h, --help           output usage information
     -V, --version        output the version number
-    -c, --config [file]  specify the configuration file to use  (default "<user home folder>/.godaddy-dns.json") -i, --ipfile [file]  specify which file to use to store the last found ip (default "<user temp folder>/.lastip")
+    -c, --config [file]  specify the configuration file to use  (default "<user home folder>/.godaddy-dns.json")
 ```

 ## Bugs and improvements